Enterprise-CMCS/eAPD/docs/api-configuration.md

 * ### `DATABASE_URL`

-  * This variable is only used if `NODE_ENV` is set to `staging`.
+  * This variable is only used if `NODE_ENV` is set to `production`.
-  * This is the connection URL for the staging environment database.
+  * This is the connection URL for the production environment database.
 In our current deployment setup, the cloud provider sets this for us.
 If it has to be set manually, it must be something that the underlying database client understands.